Orlando Magic Odds

 To get started at a legal online sportsbook in Florida, you’ll need to set up an account.
 Follow these steps to sign up and place your first bet on the Magic.

-- Find the best sportsbook: Shop the sportsbook that suits your needs.
-Check the link above for full reviews of all legal Florida online sportsbooks.
+1. Find the best sportsbook: Shop the sportsbook that suits your needs.
+Currently in Florida Hard Rock Bet Sportsbook is your only option.

-- Register for an account: Once you’ve decided on the Florida sportsbook (or sportsbooks) to use, you can set up an account.
-Start by clicking any link on this page and downloading the app or signing up on the sportsbook to start.
+2. Register for an account: Visit the website or download the app to get started.
 For security purposes, you will be asked for some personal information for legal verification, including your name, phone number, email and date of birth.
 You may also be asked to provide documentation such as a government-issued photo ID.

-- Claim any bonus bets and bonuses: Florida sportsbook bonuses & promotions will be a boon to new users.
-Don’t forget to enter your FL sportsbook promo code when prompted to redeem your offer.
+3. Claim any bonus bets and bonuses: Don’t forget to enter your FL sportsbook promo code when prompted to redeem your offer.

 Betting on the Magic with betting apps